Alfresco/alfresco-js-api/src/api/gs-classification-rest-api/docs/ClassificationReasonsApi.md

     hostEcm: 'http://127.0.0.1:8080'
 });

-let classificationreasonsApi = new ClassificationreasonsApi(this.alfrescoApi);
+let classificationreasonsApi = new ClassificationReasonsApi(this.alfrescoApi);

 classificationreasonsApi.createClassificationReason(classificationReason).then((data) => {